 Another option is to turn east on Arch Street (closest street to the north of the Museum) and park in the lot between the lake and the 1891 US Life-Saving Service building or in the lot in front of the Museum building.
-The last option is to park at Mattson Lower Harbor Park or McCarty's Cove and take the short walk along the multi-use path.
+The last option (and the best option for RV parking) is to park at Mattson Lower Harbor Park or McCarty's Cove and take the short walk along the multi-use path.
 The path brings you right to the Maritime Museum.

 Marquette Maritime Museum utilizes a Board of Directors, a Museum Director, Assistant Director/Gift Shop Manager, front-desk staff, artists, historians, Lake Superior weather and science experts, and an excellent group of volunteers.